MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ### 1.3 Product is Testable

-Your extension must be testable.
-If it is not possible to test your extension for any reason, including, but not limited to, the items below, your extension may fail this requirement.
+Your extension must be fully testable and all the steps required for testing the product must be provided at the time of submission.

 #### 1.3.1 User Credentials

-If your extension requires login credentials, provide a working demo account using the `Notes for certification` field.
+If your extension requires login credentials, then provide a test account and credentials or provide a clear and reasonable explanation as to why test credentials cannot be provided for the extension in the `Submission Options > Notes for certification.`

 #### 1.3.2 Availability of services